silverstripe/silverstripe-framework/docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

 * Permissions to write to the [security releases page](http://www.silverstripe.org/download/security-releases) and the [silverstripe.org CMS](http://www.silverstripe.org/admin).
 * Permission on [security pre-announcement mailing list](https://groups.google.com/a/silverstripe.com/forum/#!forum/security-preannounce).

+## Initiating a core release

+Releases are documented as issues in the [silverstripe/framework Github repository](https://github.com/silverstripe/silverstripe-framework).
+Create an issue using one of the three release templates.
+This will create a checklist for you to follow that will guide you through the release and ensure you don't miss any steps.

+Please note that there is a lot of duplication across the lists, so when making changes, be sure to make the update to all release types to which it applies.

+If a minor release contains security fixes, you will need to either create two issues, or simply reference the security checklist in parallel with the minor release checklist.

+When the release is complete, close the issue.

 ## Security release process